FLoRA: An Advanced AI-Powered Engine to Facilitate Hybrid Human-AI Regulated Learning: Engine Implementation in Research Studies

-The design of this project has been implemented in empirical studies across both K-12 and higher education settings.
-In the higher education context, Authors (2025b) conducted randomised controlled trial compared the three groups as described above: CN, Po and PwC groups.
-Using Ordered Network Analysis (ONA), the results showed that learners in the PwC group demonstrated significantly more effective and metacognitive SRL patterns, such as frequent consultation of task instructions and rubrics, compared to the other groups.
-Furthermore, learner compliance (i.e., the level of adherence to the suggested processes) with the scaffolds varied, with compliers showing clear adherence to scaffold suggestions and more frequent metacognitive processes, especially in writing phases, while non-compliers exhibited more linear and less strategic learning patterns.
+\textbf{Key Research Findings:} The design of this project has been implemented in empirical studies across both K-12 and higher education settings.
+In the higher education context, \cite{li2025turning} conducted a randomised controlled trial compared the three groups as described above: CN, Po and PwC groups.
+Using Ordered Network Analysis (ONA), learners' SRL processes—and how those processes transition among one another—onto a two-dimensional space.
+Through a means-rotation method, differences were maximised on the first dimension, and a Wilcoxon test was subsequently performed.
+The results indicated that learners in the PwC group demonstrated significantly more effective and metacognitive SRL behaviors, such as frequently consulting task instructions and rubrics, compared to the other groups (\emph{PwC vs.\ CN}: $W$ = 1944, $n$ = 112 , $p$ = 0.0213, $r$ = 0.707; \emph{PwC vs.\ Po}: $W$ = 1149, $n$ = 109, $p$ = 0.0478, $r$ = 0.863).
+Furthermore, the study employed Dynamic Time Warping (DTW) with k k-means clustering to assess learners' compliance (i.e., the level of adherence to the suggested processes) with the SRL scaffolds, and differences between compliers and non-compliers were mapped onto the ONA space.
+The results revealed that learners' compliance varied significantly: compliers demonstrated clear adherence to scaffold recommendations and engaged in more frequent metacognitive processes, particularly during writing phases.
+In contrast, non-compliers exhibited a more linear, less strategic learning trajectory ($W$ = 596, $n$ = 54, $p$ < 0.000, $r$ = 0.548).
 These findings highlight the importance of incorporating both learners’ real-time SRL processes and evolving conditions in scaffold design and provide empirical evidence supporting the scalability and effectiveness of GenAI-powered adaptive scaffolding for enhancing SRL in computer-based learning environments.
-In another study, Authors (2025d) explored the relationship between feedback literacy and SRL processes among secondary school students across different countries.
-Through K-medoids clustering of self-reported feedback literacy, the study identified two distinct clusters: Proactive Feedback Engagers and Moderate Feedback Engagers.
-ONA revealed that Proactive Feedback Engagers initially employed less effective learning strategies but adapted significantly following scaffolded feedback, demonstrating more balanced and strategic regulation.
-In contrast, Moderate Feedback Engagers began with more strategic initial approaches but showed less adaptability and responsiveness to scaffolding suggestions.
-These findings emphasize the dynamic, context-specific nature of feedback literacy and its interplay with SRL, highlighting the need for adaptive scaffolding tailored to students’ feedback literacy profiles to enhance engagement and SRL processes.
+By using this approach, our tool demonstrates the capability of delivering personalised support that adapts not only to learners' real-time SRL processes but also to dynamic learning conditions that shift throughout the task.
+This adaptivity, in turn, promotes improved compliance and long-term impacts in facilitating effective self-regulation in the age of AI.